Guidelines and Expectations for Host Offices

 - Set up a formal meeting schedule for the first month.

-- Provide input on the Fellow’s Professional Development Plan, which must be created in collaboration with the supervisor/mentor and submitted within 45 days of the start of the assignment.
+- Provide input on the fellow’s Fellowship Impact Plan, which must be created in collaboration with the supervisor/mentor.

 During the fellowship year (September through August):